 The traditional way of playing the media-relations game—cultivating reporters and editors—is still a game worth playing, but it’s not the only game in town anymore.
 Cast your media net wider with ProfNet and HARO.

-Have a question for Henry?
-Ask or leave a comment below!
+Have a question for Henry or want to leave a comment?